ltres/trep-tracker/README.md

 - People who manage small teams and needs to track activities for colleagues.
 - People who want their TODO app to help them organize and prioritize quickly-noted tasks with views.
 - People who like a straight to the point, minimal approach to TODOs.

-## 🙅‍♂️ Who should NOT use `trep-tracker`
-- People who are looking for a fully fledged, state-of-art, all-in-one TODO tracking solution with all the bells and whistles.
-- ⬜ TODO find additional points for this list.

 ## ✨ Features & concepts
 ### **Boards**